Seven die in downtown Johannesburg building blaze

-JOHANNESBURG Seven people died in a high-rise apartment block fire in Johannesburg on Wednesday including a man who jumped to his death to escape the flames, emergency services said.
+JOHANNESBURG (Reuters) - Seven people died in a high-rise apartment block fire in Johannesburg on Wednesday including a man who jumped to his death to escape the flames, emergency services said.

 Emergency workers said there could be more bodies inside the Cape York building in South Africa's commercial capital and that they had launched a search operation.